JAgostoni/pgh-dot-net-remote-wiring/GettingStarted_1.md

  - I used Choclatey.org (choco install arduino)
 - Visual Studio 2015
 - CLONE this repo (I use submodules so a .ZIP download isn't going to cut it ;) )
+  - Don't forget to do this (unless you are using a rockin' tool like GitKraken)
+    - git submodule update --init --recursive
 - You should probably go ahead and learn Ohm's law:

     _Twinkle, twinkle little start V is equal to IR (V=IR), up above the sky so high, P is equal to VI (P=VI)_